 What was it about me that made him look?
 The fuzzy old hat that a teenage friend crocheted for me twelve years ago?
 My comfortable jeans and brown Timberland boots?
 The oversized canvas bag?
-The faux-fleece-line purple hoodie that my dear husband himself last month referred to as “a bit bulky, don’t you think”?
+The faux-fleece-line purple hoodie that my partner last month referred to as “a bit bulky, don’t you think”?

 Last week’s post on street harassment got an interesting discussion going, and as I read some similar material from other authors and looked at the comment and social media responses to my blog, I realized that while my post did a pretty good job of announcing that street harassment stinks, it doesn’t say much about why it happens in the first place.